 Before initiating the discoverer request procedure, the user sets the permissions for the restricted discovery using application layer mechanisms.
-The application client in the UE retrieves the PDUID provisioned to the UE as part of the service authorization procedure as specified in clause 5 and obtains an RPAUID associated with the UE's PDUID from the ProSe application server.
+The application client in the UE retrieves the PDUID provisioned to the UE as part of the service authorization procedure as specified in clause 5 and obtains a RPAUID associated with the UE's PDUID from the ProSe application server.
 The UE can also obtain the target RPAUID(s) from the ProSe application server.
 This step is performed using mechanisms that are out of scope of the present specification.

 If the UE is authorised to perform restricted 5G ProSe direct discovery model B discoverer operation in the PLMN operating the radio resources signalled from the serving PLMN, it shall initiate a discoverer request procedure: